How do I get a keycard to access JOA grounds?

 AppFolio registrants also get notified when the association posts new documents.

 Some rules and policies are set by the Board; others - anything in the CC&Rs - may require the membership to agree (vote).
-Start by sending feedback to the Board.
-The best method is to email the board at least a week (because the board has to send out the agenda 4 days prior) before the next scheduled board meeting and provide information regarding the subject/request, and ask for the item to be placed on the agenda.
-The board will respond whether they will include it in the agenda.
+Start by sending feedback to the Board or email the board ( board@joamh.org ) at least a week before the next scheduled board meeting (because the board has to send out the agenda 4 days prior) and provide as much information as possible regarding the subject/request, and ask for the item to be placed on the agenda.
+Any board member can agree to add the item to the agenda.
+That board member should respond whether they will include it in the agenda.
 Attend the next board meeting and you will be able to present to the board for 3 minutes in the Open Forum at the beginning of the meeting.
 The board may respond if it's a simple request in the Open Forum section, otherwise it will be discussed more thoroughly during the agenda item slot later in the meeting.

 The association does not regulate street parking, but does restricts trailers, campers, vehicles, and boats on private lots in the following ways: